tobega/tailspin-v0/TailspinReference.md

 optionally with a value stream from a matcher.
 It can be accessed in the usual way.

 ## Matchers
-A matcher is a condition enclosed by angle brackets.
+A matcher is a criterion enclosed by angle brackets.
 A sequence of matchers is evaluated from the start to the end, where the first matcher that matches the _current value_ will have its block executed for that _current value_.
-* Empty condition always matches `<>`
+* Empty criterion, `<>`, matches anything.
 * Equality, starts with an equal sign `=` followed by a [source](#sources), e.g. `<='abc'>` or `<=[1, 2, 3]>`;
   matches according to standard rules of equality, with lists being ordered.
 * Range match has a lower bound and/or an upper bound separated by the range operator, with an optional tilde next to